 We have achieved strong store growth over the last several years, primarily by implementing a highly successful acquisition strategy.
 From 2013 through September 30, 2021, we completed 19 acquisitions.
 As a result, our store count has grown from 320 sites in 2011 to 3,053 sites as of September 30, 2021, of which 1,379 were operated as retail convenience stores and 1,674 were locations at which we supplied fuel to independently operated fueling stations.
 These strategic acquisitions have had, and we expect will continue to have, a significant impact on our reported results and can make period to period comparisons of results difficult.
-In November 2021, we completed our acquisition of 36 Handy Mart retail convenience stores, and in May 2021, we completed our acquisition of 60 ExpressStop retail convenience stores (the "ExpressStop Acquisition").
-In October 2020, we completed our acquisition of the business of Empire Petroleum Partners, LLC, which business we refer to as Empire, which was significant and added 84 retail sites and 1,453 wholesale sites to our business (the "Empire Acquisition").
+In November 2021, we completed our acquisition of 36 Handy Mart retail convenience stores, and in May 2021, we completed our acquisition of 60 ExpressStop retail convenience stores (the sites to our business (the "Empire Acquisition").
 The Empire Acquisition was our only business acquisition in 2020.
 With our achievement of significant size and scale, we have enhanced our focus on organic growth, including implementing company-wide marketing and merchandising initiatives, which we believe will result in significant value accretion to all the assets we have acquired.
 We believe that this complementary strategy will help further our growth through both acquisitions and organically and improve our results of operations.